 There are more than a dozen Disney live-action remakes in development.
-That's hardly surprising given how much success the recent reimaginings of their classic animated movies have been.
+That's hardly surprising given how much success the recent reimaginings of their classic animated movies have seen.

 In 2017, Beauty and the Beast grossed over $1.2 billion at the global box office, while The Jungle Book was met with very favorable reviews upon its release in 2016 and pulled in an impressive $966 million worldwide.
-More recently, Aladdin made almost $1 billion after mass skepticism.
-Cinderella, Maleficent, and Pete's Dragon have also seen success, and while initially the thought of Disney remaking nearly their entire back catalog was worrying, most fans are now looking forward to seeing our favorite characters again.
-Which is just as well, since Disney currently has a whopping sixteen live-action remakes in the works.
+More recently, Aladdin over $1 billion after mass skepticism.
+Cinderella, Maleficent, and Pete's Dragon have also seen success, and while initially the thought of Disney remaking nearly their entire back catalog was worrying, most fans are now looking forward to seeing their favorite characters again.
+Which is just as well, since Disney currently has a whopping fourteen live-action remakes in the works.

 There are four live-action Disney remakes due in 2019 alone, and many more spinoffs, sequels, and reinterpretations in various stages of development.
 Here's every live-action remake Disney is currently working on.